We spent August testing dozens of products: Here are 25 we loved | CNN Underscored

 Kérastase Curl Manifesto Gentle Hydrating Creamy Shampoo ($35; sephora.com)

 As someone with coarse, 4B hair that craves moisture, I don’t often find traditional shampoos that leave my hair feeling hydrated even before conditioner.
 I can easily say that this shampoo is the best I’ve tried in a very long time.
-It works to simultaneously cleanse your strands, remove buildup without stripping it of its moisture — formulated with manuka honey and ceramides to smooth, soften and strengthen your hair.
+It works to simultaneously cleanse your strands while removing buildup without stripping it of its moisture — and it’s formulated with manuka honey and ceramides to smooth, soften and strengthen your hair.
 I still can’t believe how soft it leaves my hair post-wash. — Kiana Murden, associate lifestyle editor

 Charlotte Tilbury Supernudes Face Palette ($75; charlottetilbury.com)